Security Measures

 This article describes the security measures that implemented in the system.

 DOM Cloud is essentially a Linux VPS server that's shared for all users.
-While this maybe seems like a bad idea, when it done correctly it will work fine for most users.
+While this maybe seems like a bad idea, when it done correctly it will work fine and save a lot of infra cost for most users.

 No Sudo